onymco/onym.co/names.md

 subtitle: "Names"
 ---

-Here are some of the companies and products we have had the opportunity to&nbsp;name.
+Here are some of the companies and products we have had the pleasure of working to name.

 - Basis
   *An on-demand mental health service, democratizing therapy and life-coaching.*